alvin-reyes/program-ab/README.md

 Fork of [Program AB](http://alicebot.blogspot.co.id/2013/01/program-ab-aiml-20-reference.html), the reference implementation of the AIML 2.0 draft specification.
 AIML is a widely adopted standard for creating chat bots and mobile virtual assistants like ALICE, Mitsuku, English Tutor, The Professor, S.U.P.E.R. and many more.

-This is my fork f Program AB.
+This is my fork of Program AB.
 The goal is to:

 - clean up the existing code and create test cases to be used.
 - introduce a structure so that it can be easily used by developers.
 - create proper documentation of the source available
 - deploy/upload it in Maven Repository.

+This is based on lumenrobot/program-ab fork - I just want to clean up the actual code and put some unit test case for it.

 ## Usage - Use Soluvas's Repository